Contact Us | Search

 The team pauses for a picture during sample collection at Tonle Sap Lake.Participants of kick-off meeting in Siem Reap, Cambodia (photo courtesy of Dr. Binh).

-Summary of Recent Activities
+Final Summary of Project Activities

-On November 9, 2022, PEER staff received the sad news that co-PI Dr. Chheng Phen of the Cambodian Inland Fisheries Research and Development Institute (IFReDI) had passed away in Thailand.
-Dr. Phen was a much valued and beloved member not only of this project team but also of the teams that carried out two other PEER projects.
+During the final workshop, PEER team members commemorated the life of co-PI Dr. Chheng Phen of the Cambodian Inland Fisheries Research and Development Institute (IFReDI) who died in 2022.
 Colleagues noted his kindness, humility, good humor, and willingness to share his exceptional knowledge of Mekong fisheries.
 He was an outstanding teacher and mentor to his students, an irreplaceable expert and leader in his field, and a treasured friend who will be greatly missed by his many colleagues and associates worldwide.
 PEER offers its deepest condolences to his family and friends.

 Publications